Maternity benefits for employees in Hong Kong: what can my business do?

 - Health reimbursement arrangements: Instead of providing maternity coverage directly, your company could instead offer those who need it an arrangement where an employee’s compensation package includes reimbursement towards an individually-purchased maternity-covering health plan.

 Of course, you also have the option to not provide benefits that support staff pregnancies through maternity insurance.
-While we’re seeing more and more businesses reconsider the level and extent to which they provide employee benefits of a maternity nature, there are still many in a number of industries who do, hoping to attract and retain the best talent their industry has.
+While we’re seeing more and more businesses reconsider the level and extent to which they provide employee benefits of a maternity nature, there are still many in a number of industries who do, hoping to attract and retain the best talent their industry has to offer.

 The best way to get assistance with employee benefit cost controls, while still ensuring your business remains an employer of choice for new and existing staff, is to engage the services of a committed corporate insurance broker.
 Pacific Prime Hong Kong has unparalleled insurance market experience, wide industry and sector knowledge, and a team of talented advisors and consultants who can help you with whatever direction you want to take.